Lihat Artikel Lainnya

 Why is IFRS Important for Filipino Businesses?

 For Filipino businesses, adopting IFRS through PFRS is crucial to avoid accounting problems that could arise from inconsistent or outdated practices.
 Without IFRS, financial statements may lack comparability, accuracy, and transparency, leading to issues like non-compliance, misreporting, and difficulties in securing investments.
-This could also hinder international business expansion due to inconsistencies in financial reporting, making it harder to attract global investors or partners.

 The Philippines enforces regulations to ensure PFRS compliance, including the Securities Regulation Code Rule 68 for large and listed entities.
 Additionally, the PFRS for SMEs, introduced in 2010, offers a simplified framework for small businesses, making compliance easier.
 These regulations help Filipino businesses remain globally competitive and facilitate cross-border transactions.